1993–94 NHL season

 The 1993–94 NHL season was the 77th regular season of the National Hockey League.
 The league expanded to 26 teams with the addition of the Mighty Ducks of Anaheim and the Florida Panthers.
+The Minnesota North Stars relocated to become the Dallas Stars.
+And the league was realigned to geographically-named conferences and divisions.
 The New York Rangers defeated the Vancouver Canucks in seven games to become the Stanley Cup champions.
 It was the Rangers' fourth championship overall, and their first in 54 seasons, since 1939–40.

 The spectacular play of Dominik Hasek of the Buffalo Sabres ushered in a new era of goaltending dominance in the NHL.
 Only three teams reached the 300-goal plateau, and only one team, the Detroit Red Wings, averaged more than four goals scored per game.
 Goaltenders combined for 99 shutouts during the regular season, a mark that broke the all-time regular-season record of 85 set in 1974–75.

 League business

+Expansion

+The Mighty Ducks of Anaheim and the Florida Panthers started play this season, increasing the league to 26 teams.
+The Ducks became the second team in the Greater Los Angeles area after the Los Angeles Kings, while the Panthers became the second team in the state of Florida after the Tampa Bay Lightning.
+The 1993 NHL expansion draft was held on June 24 to fill the rosters of the Mighty Ducks and the Panthers.